Vicinity Centres: History

 Centro Properties Group has changed its name to CNPR.

 CNP managed funds including CRT, CAWF and DHT aggregated their respective portfolios to create the listed Australian retail property trust, CRF.
 CRF was formed by the stapling of CRL, CRT, CAWF and DHT through schemes of arrangement that were approved by the Supreme Court of New South Wales on 1 December 2011 (the Aggregation).
 The Aggregation happened on 14 December 2011.
 CNP contributed its Australian assets (including its funds and services business) to CRF, in exchange for scrip in CRF.
 That scrip, in addition to the CRF scrip which CNP held as a result of its investments in the aggregated funds resulted in CNP's ownership of the A-REIT being approximately 72% on implementation of aggregation.
-On implementation of the Senior Lenders’ schemes of arrangement, CNP's scrip in CRF was distributed to the Senior Lenders on a pro-rata basis to their senior debt holdings.
+On implementation of the Senior Lenders' schemes of arrangement, CNP's scrip in CRF was distributed to the Senior Lenders on a pro-rata basis to their senior debt holdings.
 CNP securityholders did not receive any securities in CRF.

 On 22 June 2013, Centro Retail became Federation Centres, after shareholders voted for a name change.
 In June 2015, Federation merged with Novion with the merged entity rebranded as Vicinity Centres.

+The firm underwent a leadership transition when Grant Kelley, who served as the CEO of Vicinity Centres from 2018 to 2022, announced his retirement on 31 October 2022.
+Following this, Peter Huddles assumed the position of interim CEO and was officially appointed as the CEO on 31 January 2023.

+Since 2009, the group has gradually narrowed its portfolio from convinence retail to regional shopping, partly using the funds generated to fund redevopments of its core assets.

 Properties

-Vicinity owns and/or manages approximately 61 shopping centres in Australia.
-Each Vicinity retail property typically has its own name, such as “The Glen”, or “Colonnades” which reflects the way that the local communities refer to the shopping centre and a logo that contains the Vicinity's ribbon swirl.
+As of June 2024, Vicinity owned, managed or has shareholdings in 56 shopping centres.
+Each retail property typically has its own name, such as "The Glen" or "Colonnades", which reflects the way that the local communities refer to the shopping centre and a logo that contains the Vicinity's ribbon swirl.
 Vicinity is the second largest shopping centre investment and management company by GLA (gross lettable area) in Australia, and provides retail space to Coles and Woolworths.
 It has over 1200 staff in Australia.

-Properties

-As at December 2021, Vicinity owned had shareholdings in 60 shopping centres.